HodyahAdler/BIU_oop_class_winter2024/Assignment-2.md

 For this part, you need to submit the code for the `Point` and `Line` classes (and any additional classes you may write).

 Note that no `run` target in the `build.xml` correspond to this task.

+### special case and importent issues

+* If there are infinite intersection points (including cases of inclusion):
+   'intersectionWith' function will return null 'isIntersecting' function will return true

+* Lines are defined as equal if in reality they would be exactly the same line - that is, even if the end of one is equal to the beginning of the other and vice versa.

+* As you learned in the introduction to computer science, the numbers on the computer are limited in number of bits, so they are not completely accurate.
+Therefore, it is common to compare double using a threshold. you can read more about it in google.

 ## Part 2: GUI and Abstract Art